GithubUserAccountAmazing/the-amari-project/README.md

 - It is indeed possible to generate faces via Stable-Diffusion that are very similar to each other given enough time.
 - Textual Inversion may be used to create trained models of a specific face
-- A trained face model that uses more than the reccommended amount of 3-5 images will produce faces more similar to the original face when compared to a group with less images trained for the same number of steps.
+- A trained face model that uses more than the reccommended amount of 3-5 images will produce faces more similar to the original face when compared to a group with less images trained for the same number of steps at the defaulted textual inversion training settings.

  <br>